-When depression needs more than willpower
+When depression is more than a bad week

-• You may keep functioning outwardly while feeling empty or exhausted inside.
+- Keeping going outwardly, while feeling empty or exhausted inside.

 How therapy may help